 2. Toolfinder

-Francesco D’Alessio from Toolfinder walks you through Akiflow with focus on three core components: calendar management, task management and consolidation.
-He emphasizes that Akiflow is particularly suitable for visually oriented people who like to see their productivity in a linear, calendar-based view.
+Francesco D’Alessio from Toolfinder takes you through Akiflow with focus on three core components: calendar management, task management and consolidation.
+He emphasizes that Akiflow is especially suitable for visually oriented people who like to see their productivity in a linear, calendar-based view.

-The review places heavy emphasis on the time blocking functionality where you can simply drag tasks to your calendar.
+The review places a lot of emphasis on the time blocking functionality where you can simply drag tasks to your calendar.
 Toolfinder shows how you can create projects to organize tasks and how the inbox works for processing incoming tasks.
 The calendar synchronizes with Google Calendar and Outlook, and you can also share your availability with external parties without endless back-and-forth emailing.

 Pros